-This paper provides detailspresentation will cover-of the design process for the Mona Vale riffle in Christchurch which is being constructed to remove an existing fish passage barrier.
-Of particular interest is that the The project included input and review from overseas experts in riffle design from Charles Sturt University and incorporates learnings from computational fluid dynamics (CFD) modelling to try and improve hydraulic conditions for native fish.
+This presentation will cover the design process for the Mona Vale riffle in Christchurch which is being constructed to remove an existing fish passage barrier.
+The project included input and review from overseas experts in riffle design from Charles Sturt University and incorporates learnings from computational fluid dynamics (CFD) modelling.